 The simplest way to grind nixtamal into masa is with a Corona Hand Mill.
 This is a basic, widely available plate mill that crushes the corn into a fine paste.
 This works well on a small scale.
 It can work fine on a larger scale if you are willing (and able to) invest the time and labor into hand grinding.

-At Round the Bend Farm, we have been using an electric Fabio Leonardi Tomato Miller to grind nixtamal into masa.
-This machine was originally designed to process tomatoes into sauce, but it also works to pulp and separate other soft cooked fruits, vegetables, legumes, etc. For medium and large batches, this machine is much more time efficient than using the hand mill.
-However, it does take more effort to put together, clean, and break down than the hand mill, so for small batches (say a gallon or less of corn) the hand mill would be my first choice.
-For everything larger, I would use the Fabio.
+At Round the Bend Farm, we occasionally use an electric Fabio Leonardi Tomato Miller to grind nixtamal into masa.
+This machine was originally designed to process tomatoes into sauce, but it also works to pulp and separate other soft-cooked fruits, vegetables, legumes, etc. For medium and large batches, this machine is much more time-efficient than using the hand mill.
+However, it does take more effort to put together, clean, and break down than the hand mill, so for small batches (say a gallon or less of corn) the hand mill would still be my first choice.

-I have not yet read of anyone else using this machine for nixtamal.
+I have not yet read of anyone else using the Fabio for nixtamal.
 One very, very important factor in the use of the Fabio for grinding nixtamal is that the corn MUST be cooked softer than you would normally cook it if it were to be ground in the Corona Hand Mill.
 Each kernel must be soft, with no white spot in the center.
-If it is too firm it will clog the machine, which is very difficult and time consuming to unclog.
+If it is too firm it will clog the machine, which is very difficult and time-consuming to unclog.
 I have not personally noticed any disadvantages to “overcooking” the corn for use with the Fabio.
 Within the tradition and literature of corn nixtamalization, it’s often noted that proper cook time—specifically not under OR overcooking—is essential to the formation of proper dough elasticity for tortilla masa.
-However, this has not been a problem for us so far using this method, and we get fragrant, flexible tortillas.
+However, this has not been a problem for us so far using this method., and we still get fragrant flexible tortillas.